-3.1 Standards, interpretations and amendments to existing standards that are effective in 2019
+3.1 Standards, interpretations and amendments to existing standards that are effective in 2020

-Following relevant new standards, revisions and amendments to existing standards were issued by the IASB, which are effective for the accounting period beginning on or after January 1, 2019 and have been adopted by the Group:
+Following relevant new standards, revisions and amendments to existing standards were issued by the IASB, which are effective for the accounting period beginning on or after January 1, 2020 and have been adopted by the Group, where applicable.
+The application of these amendments to IFRSs has not had any material impact on the amounts reported for the current year but may affect the accounting for the Group's future transactions or arrangements.